Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 and fast model over a perfectly accurate one."
 To accomplish this, one cannot model practice accurately and thus has to make assumptions.
 Nevertheless, it is necessary to know the assumptions made as well as what they mean in terms of accuracy.
-For that reason, we list the assumptions made in the current PoC optimizer (date of writing is January 23 2024) implemented for optimizing pipe diameters in a network.
+For that reason, we list the assumptions (made in the PoC optimizer v0.4.5) for optimizing pipe diameters in a network.
 We distinguish between different categories.

 .. _subsec_V_Pipe_basic_attributes: